roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

 **Note on Index Creation Time:** Composite indexes can take a few minutes to build, especially if you already have data in your collections.
 Firestore will indicate the status of index creation in the console.

-By following this structure, implementing robust security rules, and creating the necessary indexes, your TeamEase application will have a solid foundation for managing team data securely and efficiently for multiple teams.
+By following this structure, implementing robust security rules, and creating the necessary indexes, your iiCaptain application will have a solid foundation for managing team data securely and efficiently for multiple teams.